 Born and raised in Red Bluff, California and after more than a decade away from the North State I am excited to be back!
 I got my first acupuncture treatments here in California but it took moving to Washington DC to get me interested in becoming an acupuncturist.
 Once I learned about Community Acupuncture and being affordable and accessible to all in a community, I was sold and went to school.
 I am grateful to be getting back to my roots in the North State and showing my Southern husband how great it is here.
 When I am not treating patients I love to go hiking and camping as well as do inside “sports” of knitting and reading.
-I work Friday, Saturday, Sunday, and Monday.
+I am currently on family leave.

 Originally from the Boston area, I am so happy to be in a more northern latitude and among the mountains and trees again after studying acupuncture in San Diego.
 My love of the outdoors led me to pursue studies in plants and their medicinal properties, and it was here that my interest in a more natural approach to medicine began.
 I spent a number of years bouncing around the west coast studying with farmers, herbalists, naturopaths, energy healers and other practitioners of alternative medicine.
 During this time I was introduced to Chinese Medicine; I was hooked.
 Rooted in the balance of the elements, I knew this system of meridians was the map I wanted to work with.
 I love that I can use this map to aid others on their journey toward healing and balance.
-I work Mondays, and also substitute other days as needed.
+I substitute here at SAP.